Are pesticides harmful to humans and the environment?

 Summary

 In summary, pesticides are widely used in agriculture to protect crops from pests and diseases.
-However, their presence in food raises concerns about potential health risks for consumers.
+While the perception of pesticide residues in food can cause concern, the actual levels are extremely low and carefully regulated.
 EFSA sets a maximum amount for each pesticide that may still be on food.
-As result, European consumers do not usually come in contact with pesticides in high enough quantities to cause health issues.
+As result, European consumers are effectively never exposed to pesticides in high enough quantities to cause health issues.
 Eating the recommended 5-a-day (at least 400 g of fruits and vegetables per day) far outweighs any potential negative effects of pesticide residues on fruits and vegetables.
-Continued research and regulation are necessary to minimise the risks associated with pesticide exposure while ensuring the safety of our food supply and natural environment.
+Continued research and regulation are necessary to minimise the risks for farmers and people living in agricultural areas, while ensuring the overall safety of our food supply and the environment.

 References

-1. Deadman, M. L. (2017).
+1. 1.
+Deadman ML (2017).
 Sources of pesticide residues in food: Toxicity, exposure, and risk associated with use at the farm level.
 Pesticide Residue in Foods: Sources, Management, and Control, 7-35.

-9. Ara, Z. G., & Haque, A. R. (2021).
+9. 9.
+Ara ZG & Haque AR (2021).
 A comprehensive review on synthetic insecticides: Toxicity to pollinators, associated risk to food security, and management approaches.
 Journal of Biosystems Engineering, 46, 254-272.